kogumauk/Astro01/docs/implementation_roadmap.md

 - [x] **Data transformation pipeline** to convert Google Places API JSON to BusinessListing format
 - [x] **Search and filtering functionality** working with location and text search
 - [x] **Location statistics** for homepage display
+- [x] **Search functionality debugging** - resolved SearchBar form submission and filtering issues

-**Current Status**: Phase 2 is ~60% complete.
-Homepage and search are fully functional with sample data.
+**Current Status**: Phase 2 is ~80% complete.
+Homepage and search functionality are fully operational with high-performance client-side filtering.
+Ready to proceed with individual business pages.

 ---